• Skip to primary navigation

 • School Code: 001610 (William S. Richardson School of Law).

-Financial aid is typically released 10 days before you reach half-time enrollment (4 credits).
+• Financial aid is typically disbursed to your student account 10 days before you reach half-time enrollment (4 credits).

 ACADEMIC POLICIES